 The next morning, we start around 9:30.
 Here we begin by briefly videorecording you for about 10 minutes.
 We may also have a little device called a pulse oximeter on one of your fingertips.

 You’ll be discussing an area of difference between you that shows up in everyday life so that your therapist can understand the issues to work on in treatment.

-We want to see how you both engage with one another when you don’t see eye to eye on specific issues, and what skills you ‘ll need for a more healthy marriage.
+We want to see how you both engage with one another when you don’t agree completely on specific issues, and what skills you’ll need for a healthier marriage.
 We will pay particular attention to:

 Afterward, we’ll give each of you personal attention, speaking with each of you for one hour alone to get your personal take on things.